$388 million paid to Hoosier vets last year alone through free VA claims processing and advocacy by the Indiana Legion Veterans Services Office.

 11,000 hours of volunteer service provided by Legionnaires to their local communities.

 (Click portrait to download hi-res photo)

-James Daube of Walkerton Indiana was elected Commander of the 70-000-member Indiana American Legion by acclimation in the closing session of the 103rd annual Convention July 9, 2022 in Indianapolis.
+Robert "Bob" Oeth of Elberfeld, Indiana was elected Commander of the 70-000-member Indiana American Legion by acclimation in the closing session of the 104th annual Department Convention July 8, 2023 in Indianapolis.